evanwill/_drafts/_notes/ubuntutips.md

 - GIMP, Inkscape
 - Calibre, if you have ebooks, this helps you manage them.
 - VLC, get a better video player right away.
-- Caffine, turns off screen save / lock so that your screen doesn't turn off while you are watching youtube!
+- Caffeine, turns off screen save / lock so that your screen doesn't turn off while you are watching youtube!
 - Text editor (Atom or MS Code)
-- Python distro, Anaconda
+- Python distro Anaconda

 ## Tweak settings